Joseph Papp: Founder of the Public Theater

 Papp spent much of his career promoting his idea of free Shakespeare in New York City.
 His 1956 production of Taming of the Shrew, outdoors in the East River Amphitheatre on New York's Lower East Side, was pivotal for Papp, primarily because critic Brooks Atkinson endorsed Papp's vision in The New York Times.
 Actress Colleen Dewhurst, who played the leading character, Kate, recalled the effect of this publicity (in an autobiography published posthumously as a collaboration with Tom Viola):

 With Brooks Atkinson's blessing, our world changed overnight.
 Suddenly in our audience of neighbors in T-shirts and jeans appeared men in white shirts, jackets and ties, and ladies in summer dresses.
 Suddenly we were "the play to see", and everything changed.
 We were in a hit that would have a positive effect on my career, as well as Joe's, but I missed the shouting.
 I missed the feeling of not knowing what might happen next or how that play would that night move an audience unafraid of talking back.

 By age 41, after Papp had established a permanent base for his free summer Shakespeare performances in Central Park's Delacorte Theater, an open-air amphitheatre, Papp looked for an all-year theater he could make his own.
-After looking at other locations, he fell in love with the location and the character of Lafayette Street's Astor Library.
+After looking at other locations, he fell in love with the location and the character of Lafayette Street's Astor Library Building.
 Papp rented it, in 1967, reportedly for one dollar per year, from the city.
 It was the first building saved from demolition under the New York City landmarks preservation law.
 After massive renovations, Papp moved his staff to the newly named Public Theater, hoping to attract a newer, less conventional audience for new and innovative playwrights.

 Charles Gordone, the first African American to win the Pulitzer Prize.

 At the Public Theater, Papp's focus moved away from the Shakespeare classics and toward new work.
 Notable Public Theater productions included Charles Gordone's No Place to Be Somebody (the first off-Broadway show, and the first play by an African American to win the Pulitzer Prize) and the plays of David Rabe, Tom Babe and Jason Miller.
 Papp called his productions of Rabe's plays "the most important thing I did at the Public."
 Papp's 1985 production of Larry Kramer's play The Normal Heart addressed, in its time, the prejudicial political system which was turning its back on the AIDS crisis and the gay community.
 Designer Ming Cho Lee commented: "With the new playwrights, the whole direction of the theater changed [but] none of us realized for a while. ...
 The Public Theater became more important than the Delacorte.
 The new playwrights became more interesting to Joe than Shakespeare."